 Do you have an electronic practice management system?
 As the firm grows there should be a single place where files are managed.
 This helps develop good systems and processes and allows for management oversight as most systems provide a range of reports to keep track of financial and risk issues.
 It is important that everyone uses the system consistently which means you need regular training and review.
 There are a range of systems available now for law firms that will suit a range of practice and budgetary needs.
 See a comparison of practice management systems on Next Legal’s website.

 Do you supervise and train your staff?
 Supervision is not simply an ‘open door’.
 As you put on more staff you need to invest more time in supervising, training and reviewing work, rather than producing it yourself.
 Hiring more staff is not a ‘set and forget’ solution.
 See LPLC’s Tips for effective supervision and Delegation/supervision instruction sheet.

 As your firm grows your role changes from lawyer to leader and manager.
 The larger the firm the more time you need to spend on leading the firm and its people and managing how the firm works.
-Some of the management can be delegated and at a certain size you will could consider employing an office manager, but the ultimate oversight will still rest with you as the principal.
+Some of the management can be delegated and at a certain size you could consider employing an office manager, but the ultimate oversight still rests with you as the principal.